GeoPlatform/client-api/README.md

 *Note:* When using version 0.3 inside client-side SPAs that do not support ES6 imports, the global constant ("GeoPlatformClient") has been replaced with "geoplatform.client" (case sensitive).
-Sub-package constants extend this constant (e.g., "geoplatform.client.angularjs" for angularJS-specific classes).
+Sub-package constants extend this constant (e.g., "geoplatform.client.angularjs" for AngularJS-specific classes, "geoplatform.client.angular" for Angular).